 VMware vCenter Configuration Manager (VCM) enables you to store asset, security, and configuration settings, manage and remediate asset compliance, and automate server provisioning for physical and virtual IT systems and applications.

-VCM collects thousands of asset, security, and configuration data settings from each networked virtual environment system and virtual object, and from Windows, UNIX, and Linux server and workstation and stores them in a centralized Configuration Management Database (CMDB).
+VCM collects thousands of asset, security, and configuration data settings from each networked virtual environment system and a virtual object, and from Windows, UNIX, and Linux server and workstation and stores them in a centralized Configuration Management Database (CMDB).
 By leveraging the information stored in the CMDB, IT administrators can ensure that company policies and the actions they perform are appropriate for the IT infrastructure that they support.

 Every Cloud Automation tool has its own Strength, weakness, and limitations.
 Choosing the best tool for your business depends on your business and the needs of your team.